Bsaubolle/radical-rogerian/src/site/notes/Pages/About.md

 > [!aside|right ++]
 > [2] as of 2024-01-12

-On the ==right sidebar,== you currently[2] have two views: "On this page," which are headers that organize the document, and "Pages mentioning this page," which is the primary fuel source for this website.
+At the ==bottom of the page,== you currently[2] have an additional view: "Backlinks," which is the primary fuel source for this website.
 Otherwise known as [[Backlinks\|Backlinking]], this view shows all the posts/readings/concepts that link to the current note.
 This is a central feature in modern note-taking tools, such as [[Obsidian.md\|Obsidian.md]] (my preferred tool, and how I'm publishing this website).

 In the future, I will probably create posts on [[Personal Knowledge Management Systems\|Personal Knowledge Management Systems]], or PKMS.
 The tools we use really *do* change the ways we think―as in the [[4e\|extended mind thesis]] proposed by cognitive scientists and philosophers of consciousness like [David Chalmers](https://en.wikipedia.org/wiki/David_Chalmers#Philosophy_of_mind).